Abu Ubayda ibn al-Jarrah: After Emesa

-Later on, In Chalcis, the Byzantines would guard Anatolia, Heraclius's homeland Armenia and there the Asian zone's capital Antioch.
 Abu Ubayda sent Khalid, with his elite cavalry, the mobile guard, towards Chalcis.
 The fort was guarded by the Greek troops under their commander, Menas, who was reported to be of high prestige, second only to the emperor himself.
 Menas, diverting from conventional Byzantine tactics, decided to face Khalid and destroy the leading elements of the Muslim army before the main body could join them at Hazir, 5 km east of Chalcis.
-This is known as the Battle of Hazir, which even forced Umar to praise Khalid's military genius.
+This resulted in the Battle of Hazir, which led to Umar praising Khalid's military genius.
 Umar is reported to have said:

 Abu Ubayda soon joined Khalid at the virtually impregnable fort of Chalcis, which surrendered in June 637.
 With this strategic victory, the territory north of Chalcis lay open to the Muslims.
 Khalid and Abu Ubayda continued their march northward and laid siege to Aleppo, which was captured after fierce resistance from desperate Byzantine troops in October 637.
 The next objective was the splendid city of Antioch, the capital of the Asian zone of the Byzantine Empire.